S3-working-group/s3-practical-guide/docs/all.md

 Be aware that withholding objections can harm the ability of individuals, teams or the whole organization to achieve their objectives.

-It’s the responsibility of each individual in an organization to raise potential objections to proposals, decisions, existing <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn> or activities.
+It’s the responsibility of each individual in an organization to raise potential objections to proposals, decisions, existing <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> or activities.

 Those accountable for an activity or (proposed) agreement in question, are responsible for *considering arguments and addressing objections* that are raised, when doing so will help to meet the organization’s objectives.

 When seeking out potential objections, consider:

-- why the <dfn data-info="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</dfn> would not be (fully) achieved: **effectiveness**
+- why the <a href="#" class="tooltip" title="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</a> would not be (fully) achieved: **effectiveness**
 - why it would be wasteful to proceed as proposed (or previously agreed): **efficiency**
-- the negative consequences something would have elsewhere (in the same <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>, in the wider organization, or beyond): **side-effects**
+- the negative consequences something would have elsewhere (in the same <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>, in the wider organization, or beyond): **side-effects**

 The information revealed by objections can be used to improve: